eslint/rfcs/designs/2025-define-plugin/README.md

 - A rule object itself
 - A function that synchronously returns a rule

-Note that lazy-loading rules conflicts with auto-generating `configs`.
-Knowing which rules are to be included in a config requires loading the rule itself.
-`definePlugin` will need to throw an error if any rule function is provided and `configs` is not specified.

-A plugin definition that uses lazy-loaded rules would look like:
+A plugin definition that uses lazy-loaded rules could look like:

 ```js
 import { definePlugin } from "@eslint/plugin-kit";